Here we are again, for the eighth Fred Astaire and Ginger Rogers movie, the 1938 musical/ screwball comedy Carefree.

 As I said before when I discussed the movie I Married A Witch, THIS is my favorite screwball comedy.
 I’ll admit, maybe not everything in this movie makes sense.
 I mean, I don’t understand how Fred’s character is supposed to be a successful psychiatrist, considering how much he seems to be keep mishandling everything with Ginger’s character.
 My own opinion is that this is Ginger’s movie, as she proves herself very adept at screwball comedy, whether it be all the things she does while under the influence of the anesthetic, or for that matter, when she is still in a trance from being hypnotised.

 This is one of the movies I have reviewed that I have a very high opinion of, and one I would definitely recommend if you get the chance to see it!
-The movie is available on DVD from Warner Archive Collection, and is about one hour, twenty minutes in length.
+The movie is available on DVD from Warner Archive Collection.

 My Rating: 10/10